 - If you want to learn more about this topic, head over to our dedicated File Sharing Hub.

 - For more exciting and interesting tutorials, visit our website's How-To page.

 Many Windows 10 users want to create their own private cloud, upload files they can share, and transfer files of any size (up to 1000GB), without restrictions.

 The solution: building an FTP (File Transfer Protocol) server!
 It’s very easy to build one, and users will have full control of the server.
 They will even create multiple accounts so their friends and family will have access to those files.

 Today, we’ll teach you how to install an FTP server on a Windows 10 PC.

-These are the steps that you’ll need to follow to install an FTP server on your computer running on Windows 10:
+1.1.
+Install an FTP server on your computer running on Windows 10

-In order to create an FTP site on Windows 10, which will be used to send and receive files, follow these instructions:
+1.2.
+Create an FTP site on Windows 10, which will be used to send and receive files: